Best Energy Calculators 2026

 Whether you are evaluating solar panels, comparing EV costs, or planning a whole-home electrification, JouleIO gives you the unbiased, data-driven estimates you need to make confident energy decisions.
 Every calculator uses EIA, SEIA, and NREL data — no installer partnerships, no lead generation, no sales pressure.

-Join the thousands of homeowners who use JouleIO for energy planning.
-Our 17 free calculators cover the entire energy spectrum from solar and wind to EVs, heat pumps, and carbon footprint reduction.
+JouleIO's 28 free calculators cover the energy-planning path from solar and wind to EVs, heat pumps, and carbon footprint reduction.

 Honorable Mentions